ViacomInc/broadcast-calendar/README.md

 ![build](https://github.com/ViacomInc/broadcast-calendar/actions/workflows/main.yml/badge.svg)

-This is a collection of functions to help converting good ol' dates and times to _Broadcast_ dates and times when you need to be working in the [Broadcast Calendar](https://en.wikipedia.org/wiki/Broadcast_calendar).
+This is a collection of functions to help converting good ol' dates to _Broadcast_ dates when you need to be working in the [Broadcast Calendar](https://en.wikipedia.org/wiki/Broadcast_calendar).

 ## Installation